The Role of the IS Advisor

 - Five years after an E-3, H-1B or O-1 temporary worker’s date of termination or change of status.

 Students should retain each Form I-20 or Form DS-2019 issued by Georgetown to ensure a complete immigration history.
 Students should also maintain detailed personal records of all U.S.-based activities in F-1 or J-1 status, including but not limited to all volunteer, training and employment activities.

 Scholars should retain each Form DS-2019 and I-797 approval notice to ensure a complete immigration history.

-The Role of the Program Associate in Providing International Tax Information
+The Role of the Program Manager in Providing International Tax Information

 OGS provides basic tax information to Georgetown University F-1 and J-1 students and scholars who are considered nonresident aliens for tax purposes.
 This information includes an online Tax Questionnaire, Tax FAQs, free access to Glacier Tax Prep software, and limited-in person advising.
 IS Advisors are not tax specialists and cannot advise on tax matters or assist with the completion of forms.